-When using HA queues in a cluster, for the best performance, you may want to connect to the physical broker where the master queue resides.
+When using HA queues in a cluster, for the best performance, you may want to connect to the physical broker where the lead queue resides.
 The CachingConnectionFactory can be configured with multiple broker addresses.
 This is to fail over and the client attempts to connect in order.
-The LocalizedQueueConnectionFactory uses the REST API provided by the admin plugin to determine on which node the queue is mastered.
+The LocalizedQueueConnectionFactory uses the REST API provided by the management plugin to determine which node is the lead for the queue.
 It then creates (or retrieves from a cache) a CachingConnectionFactory that connects to just that node.
-If the connection fails, the new master node is determined and the consumer connects to it.
+If the connection fails, the new lead node is determined and the consumer connects to it.
 The LocalizedQueueConnectionFactory is configured with a default connection factory, in case the physical location of the queue cannot be determined, in which case it connects as normal to the cluster.